kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 MPI, TensorFlow, XGBoost, and PaddlePaddle.

-The `TrainingRuntime` is immutable, and so to make a change, a new version of the `TrainingRuntime` must be created and then changing the `TranJob` to point to the new version.
+The `TrainingRuntime` is immutable, and so to make a change, a new version of the `TrainingRuntime` must be created and then changing the `TrainJob` to point to the new version.
 This provides control as to how changes to runtimes propagate to existing training jobs.
 For example, when training is running for a long time (e.g. 1-2 months).